uberFoo/dwarf/README.md

 dwarf supports generic parameters to functions as well as structs and enums.
 Three is currently a compiler/VM, an interpreter, and a REPL.

+Think of dwarf as Rust on easy mode!

 There is a [book 📒](https://uberfoo.github.io/assets/docs/dwarf/introduction.html) in progress.
 Check it out!